Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: The configurations are reducible

 \subsection{Configuration $C_{\ref{C15}}$}

-Due to $C_{\ref{C3a}}$ and to the definition of $C_{\ref{C15}}$, if $G$ contains $C_{\ref{C15}}$ then $G$ contains a subconfiguration of one of the three following cases: \begin{itemize} \item[$\bullet$] $C_{\ref{C15}a}$: $u$ has two $(6,6)$-neighbors of degree $5$. \item[$\bullet$] $C_{\ref{C15}b}$: $u$ has three weak neighbors of degree $5$ and two neighbors of degree $6$, such that there is a triangular face containing $u$ and two vertices of degree $5$. \item[$\bullet$] $C_{\ref{C15}c}$: $u$ has three weak neighbors of degree $5$ and two neighbors of degree $6$, such that there is no triangular face containing $u$ and two vertices of degree $5$. \end{itemize} We dedicate a lemma to each of these configurations.
+Due to $C_{\ref{C3a}}$ and to the definition of $C_{\ref{C15}}$, if $G$ contains $C_{\ref{C15}}$ then $G$ contains a subconfiguration of one of the three following cases, as shown in Figure~\ref{fig:C15init}: \begin{itemize} \item[$\bullet$] $C_{\ref{C15}a}$: $u$ has a weak neighbor of degree 3 and two $(6,6)$-neighbors of degree $5$. \item[$\bullet$] $C_{\ref{C15}b}$: $u$ has a weak neighbor of degree 3 and three weak neighbors of degree $5$ and two neighbors of degree $6$, such that there is a triangular face containing $u$ and two vertices of degree $5$. \item[$\bullet$] $C_{\ref{C15}c}$: $u$ has a weak neighbor of degree 3 and three weak neighbors of degree $5$ and two neighbors of degree $6$, such that there is no triangular face containing $u$ and two vertices of degree $5$. \end{itemize} We dedicate a lemma to each of these configurations.
 In each of them, we did not succeed in finding a suitable monomial for the Nullstellensatz approach, hence we only present case analysis proofs.

 \begin{lemma} The graph $G$ does not contain $C_{\ref{C15}a}$. \end{lemma}

 \begin{proof} We use the notation depicted in Figure~\ref{fig:C15a}.
 By minimality, we color $G\setminus\{a,\ldots,n\}$ and uncolor $u,v_1,v_2,v_3,w_2$.